USAF690COS/AzureLabs/ArmTemplates/DSO/DCPromo/Readme.md

 # DCPromo Lab Template
-LInked VM deployments for each VM required for the DCPromo Lab configuration.
+Linked VM deployments for each VM required for the DCPromo Lab configuration.

+VM List:
+DC1
+DC2